The Culpepper Cattle Co.: Plot

-When they reach an area with grass and water, Culpepper leaves the cattle to graze, taking Caldwell and his men into town to look for the landowner to pay him.
-Ben follows them, initially to buy food for the cook, but joins them in a bar for a drink, where they prod him into a session with a backroom prostitute.
-The owner of the land, Thornton Pierce (John McLiam), tells Culpepper he should have asked first before letting the cattle graze, and demands $200 as down-payment simply for having trespassed.
-This time, Culpepper & Co. are outgunned, and forced to surrender their sidearms, which they view as a symbolic castration.
+In a grassy, wet area, Culpepper leaves the cattle to graze, going into town to look for the landowner to pay him.
+Ben follows them, to buy food for the cook, but joins them in a bar for a drink, where they prod him into a session with a backroom prostitute, although they merely bounce on the bed, clothed, squeaking the springs.
+The landowner, Thornton Pierce, tells Culpepper he should've asked first before letting cattle graze, and demands $200 as down-payment for trespassing.
+This time, Culpepper & Co. are outgunned, and angrily forced to surrender their sidearms.

-Moving out the cattle, Culpepper & Co. encounter a group of religious "pilgrims", led by Nathaniel Green (Anthony James), who invites them to stay and water their cattle.
+Moving out the cattle, Culpepper encounters a group of religious "pilgrims", led by Nathaniel Green, who invites them to stay and water their cattle.
 He says God has led his party here, and they intend to settle.

-Not surprisingly, Pierce and his thugs show up, claiming "this land is mine", and gives everyone—Green and his people included—an hour to get off.
+Not surprisingly, Pierce and thugs show up, claiming "this land is mine", and gives everyone, Green included, an hour to leave.
 Green is convinced Culpepper was sent by God to help.
-Culpepper responds that Green need only leave to be safe, which is what he intends to do, as it is less than two weeks to Fort Lewis, and selling his cattle is all he cares about.
+Culpepper responds that Green need only leave to be safe, which is what he intends to do, as it is less than two weeks to Fort Lewis and selling his cattle.

-Ben decides to stay, feeling he can help in some unspecified manner.
-He reveals that he safely hid his gun and belt from Pierce's men earlier during the barroom ambush.
-As Culpepper & Co. ride off, Caldwell and his three friends, their consciences (and lust for revenge) getting the better of them, return to defend Green & party from Pierce, to Culpepper's exasperation.
+Ben decides to stay, feeling he can somehow help.
+He reveals he safely hid his gun during the barroom ambush.
+As Culpepper rides off, Caldwell and his three friends, their consciences (and lust for revenge) getting the better of them, return to defend Green from Pierce, to Culpepper's exasperation.
 Nonetheless, Culpepper leaves them behind to drive his cattle.
-In the ensuing shootout, everyone in the Caldwell and Pierce parties—except Ben—is killed.

-Revealing his hypocrisy and ingratitude, Green tells Ben that they are not going to stay after all, as the ground has been stained with blood.
+In the ensuing shootout, everyone in the Caldwell and Pierce parties except Ben is killed.
+Revealing his hypocrisy and ingratitude, Green tells Ben they are not going to stay after all, as the ground has been stained with blood.
 "God never intended us to stay—he was only testing us."
 An angry Ben forces them to bury the four bodies of his friends, then discards his gun and rides off to parts unknown.